microsoft/hlsl-specs/proposals/infra/INF-NNNN-availability-diagnostics.md

 included `hlsl_intrinsics.h`.
 All shader API declarations have Clang availability attributes denoting version information for when the APIs are introduced, deprecated, and removed.
 This version annotation can be per-stage or for all stages.
-These annotations exist on declarations to power IDE tooling through clangd.
-Regardless of this proposal the availability annotations must be present.
+The availability annotations will need to exist on declarations regardless of this proposal, as they provide information to AST-based tooling such as IDE workflows.

 As an example of the annotations in action take the following declaration from `hlsl_intrinsics.h`: